atomdevelops/fluxbase/README.md

 1. Install XCode
 2. Run `npm i -g node-gyp` in your desired terminal
 3. Run `node-gyp --python /path/to/python2.7` *(You can skip this step if you haven't installed Python 3.X)*
-4. Run `npm i fluxdb` or with yarn, `yarn add fluxdb`
+4. Run `npm i fluxbase` or with yarn, `yarn add fluxbase`
 5. That's it!

 ## Documentation
-If you want to learn how to use Flux in depth, please read our documentation with listed descriptions and scenarios for each method.
+If you want to learn how to use Fluxbase in depth, please read our documentation with listed descriptions and scenarios for each method.